Howsham Hall: The School

 The subjects that the school taught were French, Maths, English, Latin, Poetry, History, Debating, Singing, R.E., Ancient History, Hand Writing, Art, Geography, I.T. and Science.
 Drama was also offered to pupils up until year 7.
 The school also offered music lessons.
 The total number of pupils was approximately 60 which meant that each year had around 10 pupils in each year group.
 This meant that class sizes were small as well.
 Howsham Hall was a Roman Catholic school and had a morning and evening service every weekday and mass on Sunday.
 In the Autumn and Spring terms boys played rugby, with the school fielding a 1st XV and an U11s team; while the girls had ballet, aerobics or needlework classes.
-Pupils also did cross country on Mondays and Thursdays culminating a 7 mile run at the end of the spring term called the "championship" an inter house competition.
+Pupils also did cross country on Mondays and Thursdays culminating in a 7 mile run at the end of the spring term called the "championship" an inter house competition.
 In the summer term boys did cricket with the school fielding 2 teams senior and junior and the girls did rounders.
 Horse riding was also offered on Tuesday afternoons and Swimming was done up until year 7 (Form 2) on Friday morning at Pickering.
 The school also offered occasional canoeing, shooting and sailing.